top of page

 Our burial practices avoid embalming chemicals, concrete vaults, and imported hardwoods.
 We use only biodegradable materials, allowing each body to return naturally to the land.
 Each burial contributes to carbon sequestration, native habitat restoration, and long-term land stewardship.

-But Sacred Grove is more than a burial ground.
 It is a place of reflection, healing, and reconnection.
 Rooted in interfaith values and open to all, we offer a sacred space where families can honor their loved ones in a way that is spiritually grounded, environmentally responsible, and deeply personal.

 Our mission is to transform how we relate to death, grief, and legacy—by helping people choose a final resting place that gives back to the earth, honors the cycles of life, and protects the land for generations to come.